getodk/central-backend/docs/api.md

 FORMAT: 1A

 # ODK Central API
-[ODK Central Backend](https://github.com/opendatakit/central-backend) is a RESTful API server that provides key functionality for creating and managing Open Data Kit data collection campaigns.
-It couples with [Central Frontend](https://github.com/opendatakit/central-frontend), an independent frontend interface, to form [ODK Central](https://github.com/opendatakit/central), a complete user-installable ODK server solution.
+[ODK Central Backend](https://github.com/getodk/central-backend) is a RESTful API server that provides key functionality for creating and managing ODK data collection campaigns.
+It couples with [Central Frontend](https://github.com/getodk/central-frontend), an independent frontend interface, to form [ODK Central](https://github.com/getodk/central), a complete user-installable ODK server solution.
 While Central Frontend is the primary consumer of the ODK Central API, the API this server provides is fully public and generic: anything that can be done in the user interface can be done directly via the API.

 You can read on for a brief overview of the main concepts and how they fit together, or jump to one of the sections for a more in-depth description.